By the end of this section, you will be able to:

 (b) The radius of the U-235 nucleus is so the density of the U-235 nucleus is:

-These values are fairly similar (same order of magnitude), but the nucleus is more than twice as dense as the neutron star.
+These values are fairly similar (same order of magnitude), but the neutron star is more than twice as dense as the U-235 nucleus.

 The density of the neutron star is 3.4 1018 kg/m3.
 The density of a hydrogen nucleus is 6.0 1017 kg/m3.
 The neutron star is 5.7 times denser than the hydrogen nucleus.